Editor’s Note: This post has been updated with new links and content.

 For one of our clients, we were having no problem turning Someone Peed In The Pool PPC search traffic to account creations through a landing page with a hero shot like this:

-But once we tried to migrate this landing page for AdWords Display traffic, it sucked.
+But once we tried to migrate this landing page for Google Ads Display traffic, it sucked.

 Why, you might ask?

 Most likely because the offer/call-to-action didn’t match the lowered temperature of the newly launched Display traffic.
-AdWords search traffic has a stronger intent to convert than AdWords display traffic when comparing the same call-to-action.
+Google Ads search traffic has a stronger intent to convert than Google Ads display traffic when comparing the same call-to-action.

-After someone would convert on the page above, we then gave them the option to create an account on the confirmation landing page.
+After someone converted on the page above, we gave them the option to create an account on the confirmation landing page.

 Lo and behold, the bulk of those email subscription converters decided to keep going and create an actual account too (which was our original conversion goal for search traffic).